 Diagrams of Theory: The Forbidden Triads

-But, back to the forbidden triad.
+But, back to podcasts.
+Well, first to the forbidden triad.

 Granovetter wrote the The Strength of Weak Ties while in graduate school at Harvard (1965-70).
 It is one of the most highly cited papers in all of social science, however, surprisingly, it was initially rejected from the top journal in the field, The American Sociological Review, in 1969.
 Granovetter resubmitted the paper to the American Journal of Sociology in 1972, and it was published the following year (when he was 30 years old).
 Reading the reviews and Granovetter's reminiscing in a Citation Classic article (published in 1986, and apparently Granovetter published the original article in Connections in 1982, but I could not find a copy), one can see that the original impetus was to oppose the assumption that modernizing/urbanizing/industrializing societies were increasingly dissolving the social bonds between people.
 In a word, the paper was about "alienation."